-We revisit below our exclusive interview with Thomas S. Gayner, Chief Investment Officer and Co-Chief Executive Officer of Markel Corporation.
+In honor of our member and friend, Saurabh Madaan, joining Tom Gayner’s team at Markel Corporation, we revisit below our exclusive interview with Tom, who serves as chief investment officer and co-chief executive officer of Markel.
 In the timeless interview, conducted near the stock market bottom in March 2009, Tom provides some much-needed perspective and investment wisdom.

 The Manual of Ideas: You have stated that the businesses you seek should have (1) a demonstrated record of profitability and good returns on total capital, (2) high measures of talent and integrity in management, (3) favorable reinvestment dynamics over time, and (4) a purchase price that is fair or better.
 Perfection, however, is rarely attainable in the stock market.
 Have you had to compromise on these criteria, and if so, could you illuminate for us how you decide on acceptable versus unacceptable trade-offs?

 Tom Gayner: While you say that perfection is rarely obtainable in the stock market, I would go so far as to say that it is never obtainable in the stock market.
 Perfection doesn’t exist in this world.
 All of my choices involve various degrees of compromise and tradeoffs.
 As an accountant, I can tell you that my wife and children are sick of hearing me use the phrase “opportunity cost”.
 Every decision is also another decision (at least) and every non-decision is also a series of other decisions.

 The challenge is to get the balance roughly right between the choices that actually exist.
 All of the four points I lay out are north stars that guide me.
 I admit though, that I have never personally been to the North Pole.